 In 1081, Alexios was entrusted with a significant military to counter the Norman threat, but he used this military to besiege Constantinople.
 On 1 April 1081, Alexios and his men broke through the walls of Constantinople and sacked the city.
 Botaneiates was forced to abdicate and retire into a monastery where he spent the rest of his life as a monk.

 Alexios became the emperor but a significant part of the Byzantine political establishment despised him.
-They viewed him as a traitor who had acquired the throne through a coup.
-During his reign, Alexios was battling external threats from the Seljuk Turks and other Islamic forces and internal threats from his political enemies in Constantinople.
-He maintained his grip on power by promoting his family members to key positions in the government.
-But the questions regarding the legitimacy of his government would not go away.
+They viewed him as a traitor who had usurped the throne through a coup.
+During his reign, Alexios was battling external threats from the Seljuk Turks and other Islamic forces and internal threats from his enemies in Constantinople.
+He tried to straighten his grip on power by promoting family members to key positions.

 By the 1090s, his position in Constantinople had become precarious.
 He could not be sure of the loyalties of even his family members.
 Since he could trust no one in his kingdom, he had to look westwards to save his throne.
 In 1095, he sent his envoys to Pope Urban II to plead for military assistance.

-By sending his envoys to plead before Pope Urban II, Alexios bears the primary responsibility for triggering the First Crusade.
-The ostensible purpose of the First Crusade was to free the Holy Land, but the real purpose was to save Alexios’s throne from his political rivals in Constantinople.
+In response to Alexios’s plea for assistance, Pope Urban II gave a call for a crusade for freeing the Holy Land.
+The ostensible purpose of the First Crusade was to free the Holy Land; the real purpose was to save Alexios’s throne from his rivals in Constantinople.